-DBS has approved additional funding to increase staffing for Dyfed Powys whose performance was significantly affected by a force wide IT system being implemented which negatively impacted on the time the Disclosure Unit takes to complete checks.
+Dyfed Powys whose performance was significantly affected by a force wide IT system being implemented which negatively impacted on the time the Disclosure Unit takes to complete checks are in the process of recruiting additional DBS funded staff.
 Overtime is being worked in the interim and another forces is supporting by completing less complex cases.